 We have witnessed many amazing journeys of recovery in the Hearing Voices Network.
 These journeys are, by their very nature, very individual.
 However, these journeys have led us to believe that no matter how overwhelmed or distressed the person is by their experiences (or whatever labels they have collected throughout their time in the mental health system) – recovery IS possible.

 All above is from the Hearing Voices Network, who have allowed us to re-publish it on our website.
-You can discuss the issues on the forum at:
+You can discuss these issues on the Hearing Voices forum.